Omni Calculator logo

 With this factor calculator, you will determine the factors of any positive natural number.
 A factor is any number that divides evenly into another number.

 Just enter any positive integer, and in the blink of an eye, you'll find all positive factors of that number.
-If you are not sure what a factor is, scroll down to find the factor definition, as well as divisibility rules with a dedicated paragraph for not so well-known divisibility rule of 7.
+If you are not sure what a factor is, scroll down to see the definition of a factor, as well as divisibility rules with a dedicated paragraph for the not-so-well-known divisibility rule of 7.

 A factor, also called a divisor, is any number that divides evenly into another number.
 In other words, factors are the numbers we can multiply together to get a certain product: